ptm5247/htgb-RL-DS/about.md

 that best predict match outcome and player ranking in the esport Rocket League.
 Sci Rep 11, 19285 (2021). https://doi.org/10.1038/s41598-021-98879-9

+## The Ballchasing Replay Repository

+[ballchasing.com][BC00] allows players on PC platforms like Steam or Epic Games to upload their replay files and compile statistics on both individual and groups of replays.
+Currently, over 50 million total replays have been uploaded to the site by players of all ranks.
+Public replays and their associated statistics can be searched through and downloaded manually or via the website's API (see the [documentation][BC01]).
+In order to download data from their API, you must first sign in using a [Steam][BC02] account, then [generate an API key][BC03].
+The API is well-documented, so check it out if you are interested in using it in ways not mentioned in this project.

+## The carball Python Library by Saltie

+See the [Data Collection][CB00] step of the pipeline to see what the carball library can do in relation to this project.
+Check out [Saltie][CB01], the team behind it, on GitHub.
+If you wish to use carball yourself, visit its [GitHub repository][CB02] or download it with `pip install carball`

 ## Hydejack

 This website was built using [Hydejack][HJ00], which is an open source Jekyll theme.